jindal013/jaxformer-website-v2/_pages/base_model.md

 layout: distill
 title: "How to Write the Base Model"
 permalink: /base_model/
-description: "We begin by writing the single-GPU base model including modern day modules such as RMSNorm, Multi-latent Attention, RoPE, decoupled RoPE embeddings, interleaved attention, KV-cache and more.
-This serves as a working foundation, from which we can later scale to multi-GPU and distributed training setups."
+description: "We begin by writing the single-TPU base model including modern day modules such as RMSNorm, Multi-latent Attention, RoPE, decoupled RoPE embeddings, interleaved attention, KV-cache and more.
+This serves as a working foundation, from which we can later scale to multi-TPU and distributed training setups."
 date: 2025-09-05
 future: true
 htmlwidgets: true